-Carbon Neutrality Study 2 Scope of Work
+Carbon Neutrality Study 1 Scope of Work

-CalEPA Contract with the University of California, Santa Barbara
+CalEPA Contract with

+Regents of the University of California; Institute of Transportation Studies

-January 31, 2020
+October 6, 2020

 Governor Newsom affirmed the State's goal of achieving carbon neutrality by 2045 in the 2019 Budget Act.
-To achieve our goal, the State will need to reduce dramatically our greenhouse gas (GHG) emissions while permanently removing carbon from the atmosphere.
-These efforts will include managing strategic Statewide reductions in fossil fuel demand and supply; electrifying key sectors and end uses; and making significant investments in transitioning the transportation sector and the electrical grid to zero carbon emissions.
+To achieve our carbon neutrality goal, the State will need to reduce dramatically our greenhouse gas (GHG) emissions while permanently removing carbon from the atmosphere.
+These efforts will include: managing strategic statewide reductions in fossil fuel demand and supply; electrifying key sectors and end uses; and making significant investments in transitioning the transportation sector and the electrical grid to zero carbon emissions.
 These shifts will need to take place alongside targeted investments in communities and in the State's workforce to ensure that this transition maximizes equity, resiliency, health, and environmental quality across the State.